doddlef/trello-clone-backend-v2/PROJECT.md

   * Title: the name of the card
   * Description (optional): a short description of the card
   * Position: the position of the card in the list
+  * finished: a boolean value indicating whether the card is finished or not
   * List: the list that the card belongs to
   * Labels: labels that are attached to the card
   * Comments: comments that are attached to the card
   * Attachments: files that are attached to the card
   * Due Date (optional): a date and time when the card is due
   * Assigned Users: users who are assigned to the card
+  * archived: a boolean value indicating whether the card is archived or not

 ### Read Board content